Zaotar/block-some-pesky-ads/README.md

 # Block some pesky ads

-Combined from several filter lists to avoid some pesky ads on sites in Russia in addition with other filter list.
+Combined from several filter lists to avoid some pesky ads on sites in Russia in addition with other filter lists.
-For example, can be used with optimized Adguard filters.
+For example, can be used with optimized Adguard filters without need to use giant Easylist or Adguard English filter.

 Block some ads from:
-- Youtube
+- Youtube (includes video ads blocking)
+- Yandex (not 100%, but blocks a lot of annoying things).
+Beware!
+Totally blocks Yandex Zen!
+- Mail.ru (not 100%, but blocks a lot of annoying things).
+Beware!
+Totally blocks viqeo.tv and newstube video!
-- Yandex
+- Rambler
-- Mail.ru and some others
+- some cosmetic rules for ad banners and cookie popups blocking.

 # Installation